iisteev/worker-telegrambot-template/README.md

-# ʕ •́؈•̀) `workers-typescript-template`
+# ʕ •́؈•̀) `worker-telegrambot-template`

-A batteries included template for kick starting a TypeScript Cloudflare worker project.
+A batteries included template for kick starting a Telegram Bot using [telegraf.js](https://telegraf.js.org/) with Cloudflare worker project.

 ## 🔋 Getting Started